 Wings

-- Smoke the wings at 250°F for approximately 2 hours or until the internal temperature reaches around 155-160°F.
+- Smoke the wings at 250°F for approximately 1 ½ to 2 hours or until the internal temperature reaches around 155°F.

 - Remove wings to a wire rack set in a rimmed baking sheet and place in a 450°F oven for 5-7 minutes or longer until they reach and internal temperature of 165°F and the skin is crispy.
-Alternatively, if you like more char, you can transfer the smoked wings to a grill over medium-high heat and cook for 2-3 minutes per side until they reach the finished temp of 165°F.
+Alternatively, you can transfer the wings to a grill over medium-high heat and cook for 2-3 minutes per side until they reach the finished temp of 165°F.

 * All nutrition information we provide are estimates based on third party calculators.
 We encourage you to calculate these on your own for accurate results.